-Adapting your clubhouse and facility will help maintain social distancing and avoid congestion.
+Adapting your clubhouse will help maintain social distancing and avoid congestion.
 Achieving this may require some creative thinking.
 Please consider:

-- Clear signage so people can find their destination quickly; - Reviewing how people walk through your facility and adjust if necessary to reduce congestion and contact between users; - Regulating entry to your facility to avoid overcrowding; - Applying floor markings In accordance with Government social distancing measures where necessary to manage queues, e.g. outside the entrance/toilets/ catering facility; - One-way arrow markings to help footflow management;
+- Clear signage so people can find their destination quickly; - Reviewing how people walk through your clubhouse and adjust if necessary to reduce congestion and contact between users; - Regulating entry to your clubhouse to avoid overcrowding;